InQBarna/traceback-android/README.md

 Call the method `resolvePendingTracebackLink` to start link resolution.
 This is intended to resolve traceback links and extract link of interest for the application.

-Traceback link will be of the form `https://your-traceback-domain.com/traceback?link=<your-link>`.
-This method will return the `link` at `link` parameter if any or resolve it through the backend if not present.
+Traceback link will be of the form `https://your-traceback-domain.com/somecontent.
+This method will resolve it through the backend to the proper deeplink you need to navigate too.

 ```kotlin
 override fun onCreate(savedStateBundle: Bundle?) {